iotaledger/iota-wiki/internal/learn/future/nfts.md

 ---
 title: Non-fungile Token (NFTs)
-description: This article explains the different types of NFTs on IOTA and how you can participate.
+description: This article explains the different types of NFTs on IOTA.
 ---

 ## What is a NFT?